jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_rivers.nml.rst

    :permitted: > 0
    :default: None

-   The number of model timesteps per routing timestep.
+   The number of model timesteps between calls to river routing.

    For example, :nml:mem:`nstep_rivers` = 5 means that runoff will be accumulated for 5 model timesteps before being routed on the 5th timestep.
+For the RFM and TRIP models (:nml:mem:`i_river_vn` = 1, 2 or 3) the timestep length for river routing is then :nml:mem:`nstep_rivers` * :nml:mem:`JULES_TIME::timestep_len` seconds.
+For the CaMa-Flood model (:nml:mem:`i_river_vn` = 4) the river routing timestep length is specified using :nml:mem:`dt_rivers` .

 .. warning::